anytarseir67/guilded-webhook/README.md

 # guilded-webhook
 ## a basic wrapper for guilded's webhooks
+##### (also works with discords, although this is due to both having very similar api's, any breaking changes on discord's side will not receive fixes)

 #### [guilded support server](https://www.guilded.gg/i/Kkj6Jm4k?cid=e01438dd-c103-46f7-b702-129be5eee101&intent=chat)
 #### [discord support server](https://discord.gg/fDQPCBybVJ)